 The Musical Befriending Project, made possible by a grant from Postcode Community Trust, taught carers of the elderly or housebound how to use music as a way to communicate and share memories with their clients or loved ones, with the aim of combating loneliness and isolation.
 It was led by Adrian Plant, who has spent 35 years helping people to improve lives through music and the arts.

-The Musical Befriending Project, is providing free ‘music-care’ training for volunteers, employees or relatives.
-As well as musical and creative listening skills, befrienders are developing the practical skills to create ‘Desert Island Discs’ style play-lists of favourite music for others, as part of a friendly and supportive group.
+The project provided free ‘music-care’ training for volunteers, employees or relatives.
+As well as musical and creative listening skills, befrienders developed the practical skills to create ‘Desert Island Discs’ style play-lists of favourite music for others, as part of a friendly and supportive group.

 Postcode Trust is a grant-giving charity funded by players of People’s Postcode Lottery